brkcnplt/brkcnplt/README.md

 # Hi there 👋

-- 🔭 I’m currently working on ABAP
+- ⭐️ I’m a computer engineer
-- 💬 Ask me about ABAP
+- ⭐️ Mostly I code in ABAP and JAVA
-- 📫 How to reach me: berkc.polat@gmail.com
+- ⭐️ You can reach me via berkc.polat@gmail.com
+- ⭐️ Please check my linkedin profile : https://www.linkedin.com/in/berkcanpolat/